 Climate change is a top priority for the Biden administration.
 One of the president’s first actions on his first day in office was to sign an executive order reaffirming the country’s commitment to the provisions of the Paris Agreement.
 Climate matters were central to his campaign.

-The administration’s prioritisation of climate change appears likely to extend into the SEC, which is evidenced not only by Lee’s recent statement on climate change disclosures, but also in comments from the Biden administration’s SEC chair nominee, Gary Gensler.
+The administration’s prioritization of climate change appears likely to extend into the SEC, which is evidenced not only by Lee’s recent statement on climate change disclosures, but also in comments from the Biden administration’s SEC chair nominee, Gary Gensler.
 During his March 2, 2021, confirmation hearing before the Senate Banking Committee, Gensler expressed his support for additional climate change-related disclosures, stating, “… there are tens of trillions of dollars of invested assets that are looking for more information about climate risk.”
 He also noted that issuers will benefit from additional climate change and risk disclosures, as well.
 Gensler added that he thinks climate disclosures should be based on materiality and that individual disclosures should be considered within the context of the “total mix of information” that a reasonable investor might use to make an informed investment decision.

 The current SEC staff review will help to ensure that disclosure guidance aligns with current material risks and concerns.